0atman/noboilerplate/scripts/35-adhd-a-left-handed-brain.md

 When getting a diagnosis, even for the newly-recognised adult ADHD, pre-existing childhood symptoms are essential to find for the medical professional because otherwise it could represent a recent, new condition, and that could be an emergency.

-Don't let the historical requirement put you off.
+Don't let this historical requirement put you off.
 If you have ADHD today, you very likely had it as a child.
 Your doctor will help you.